 Core courses in the online degree completion program include:

 - Effective Communication in the Workplace

 - Assessment in the Workplace

 The first four of these courses make up the certificate program’s curriculum.

 Earning a college degree remains the best way to ensure success in a career.
 A bachelor’s degree opens the door to more challenging work and higher earnings potential.

 The BLS also reports that workers with a bachelor’s degree earn an annual salary 39 percent higher than those with an associate degree and almost 49 percent higher than those with some college credits but no degree.
-PayScale lists the average salary for a bachelor’s degree holder at more than $55,260 per year.
+As of 2020, PayScale lists the average salary for a bachelor’s degree holder at more than $55,260 per year.
 The salary averages vary by industry, with computer science graduates earning the most ($75,900).